apple/swift-protobuf/Documentation/API.md

 }
 ```

-Note #1: As explained in the protobuf language guide,
-negative enum values are encoded less efficiently than
-positive values and are therefore not recommended.

-Note #2: Enum aliases can potentially result in conflicting names
+Note #1: Enum aliases can potentially result in conflicting names
 even after appending the case numeric value.
 Since aliases are only supported to provide alternate names for
 the same underlying numeric value, SwiftProtobuf simply drops